Professor Chrissie Boughey

 Dr Kirstin Wilmot

-Kirstin Wilmot is the coordinator of the Higher Education Studies doctoral programme in CHERTL, where she also works as a lecturer in staff development.
+Kirstin Wilmot is the coordinator of the Higher Education Studies doctoral programme in CHERTL, where she also works as a senior lecturer in staff development.
 Kirstin has a background in socio-linguistics (MPhil, Cantab; MA, UCT) and has conducted research dealing with issues of identity, accent, social class and language/literacy practices.
 Her PhD research at the University of Sydney, under the supervision of Prof Karl Maton, shifted her research focus into the sociology of higher education and the framework of Legitimation Code Theory (LCT).
 Kirstin’s current research focuses on developing theoretical tools for analysing and understanding disciplinary knowledge-building practices, with a strong focus on the practice of doctoral writing and the supervision of doctoral research.
 Kirstin’s work has a strong social justice agenda in that it seeks to make explicit the often tacit disciplinary literacy practices that act as gatekeepers to becoming members of a discipline.
 Kirstin’s theoretical expertise lies in LCT and academic literacies but she has a strong interest in working with other social realist theories (e.g. Margaret Archer).
 She also has experience in mixed methods research and critical discourse analysis.
 She is interested in supervising research concerning epistemological access in higher education, academic literacies and research relating to teaching and learning.

 Dr Roxana Chiappa

-Roxana is a lecturer in CHERTL, teaching primarily on the PGDip in Higher Education.
+Roxana is Research Associate in CHERTL.
 Her research agenda is centred around the question of how and to what extent social and economic inequalities, manifested among social groups, institutions and countries, are (re) produced in the scientific and higher education systems.
 Roxana obtained a PhD in Higher Education from the University of Washington, Seattle.
 Her dissertation is a mixed-method study that analyzed the effects of the social class of origin on careers of academics in Chile.
 While conducting her PhD, Roxana participated in several projects that analyzed international graduate experiences in the USA and the notions of interdisciplinarity in the scientific system.
 Before that, Roxana worked as a journalist (Chile) and institutional researcher at the University of Santiago (Chile) and the University of Washington, Seattle (USA).
 In her role as an institutional researcher, Roxana developed extensive experience in quantitative data analysis and performance evaluation of higher education institutions and scientific policies.
 Roxana’s current research focuses on unpacking the effects of gender, race and class in the process of formation and the career outcomes of academics in South Africa and Chile.
 Currently, Roxana is interested in supervising PhDs interested in looking at how racism, classism and sexism operates in the structures of higher education.
 Topics around critical analysis of the internationalization of higher education are also part of her agenda.
 She has extensive experience in research design, and is quite versatile in the quantitative as well as qualitative case-studies.